Quantum Lego Expansion Pack: Enumerators from Tensor Networks: Introduction

 On the algorithmic level, we provide a tensor network method for computing these quantum weight enumerators in their most abstract forms.
 Because one can read off the code distance from weight enumerators, the problem of finding them is at least as hard as the minimal distance problem for classical linear codes, which is NP-hard \cite{mindist,distance1,distance2,distance3}.
 We show that quantum weight enumerators also produce optimal decoders, hence the general problem is at least $\#$P-complete, which is the hardness of evaluating weight enumerators for classical linear codes \cite{Vyalyi}.
 However, more efficient algorithms are possible if additional structures are known.
-To the best of our knowledge, our work constitutes the best current algorithm for generating quantum weight enumerator polynomials as long as a good quantum lego construction for the quantum code is known.
-Compared to the brute force method, our algorithm provides up to an exponential speed up.
+To the best of our knowledge, our work constitutes the best current algorithm for generating quantum weight enumerator polynomials as long as a good QL construction for the quantum code is known.
+Compared to the brute force method, our algorithm provides up to a substantial speed up.

 The enumerators immediately induce a protocol to compute quantum code distances.
-To the best of our knowledge, it provides the first such protocol for general quantum codes beyond (Pauli) stabilizer codes, which can provide up to an exponential speed up compared to brute force search.
+To the best of our knowledge, it provides the first such protocol for general quantum codes beyond (Pauli) stabilizer codes, which can be exponentially faster than brute force search in many instances.
 For non-degenerate Pauli stabilizer codes, the complexity scaling is roughly comparable with existing algorithms for classical linear codes under reasonable assumptions, which implies that it scales exponentially with the code distance.
-For degenerate codes, our method again provides additional speed-ups which is up to exponential compared to known methods based on classical linear codes.
+For degenerate codes, our method can be exponentially faster in certain instances compared to known methods based on classical linear codes.